alexander-rd/appxf/obsidian/development notes/__Current Development.md

 harness. ??
 Is this GUI application generic or specific to registration tests?
 Well, there is nothing wrong if the first version is specific to the registration test.

+### Setting names empty
+I have SettingDicts (like login) for which the name options are empty.
+This leads to empty labels when puttint the SettingSingleFrame thingys.